cutelyst 4.3.0

 If this is set to true, the secret token will not be safed in a cookie but in the user’s session.
 For this, the Session plugin has to be available.

-Storing the token in a cookie (the default) is safe, but storing it in the session is common practice in other web frameworks and therefore sometimes demaned by security auditors.
+Storing the token in a cookie (the default) is safe, but storing it in the session is common practice in other web frameworks and therefore sometimes demanded by security auditors.